kate-orlova/auth0-in-sitecore/README.md

    - Enable the _Universal Login Experience_ under the _User Management -> Branding -> Universal Login_ section; note, that this is a global setting shared across all your Auth0 applications configured with the same instance;
 3. Add the _Auth0InSitecore_ project to your Visual Studio solution to your Sitecore Foundation layer;
 4. Copy the config files shipped with this module from the `..\src\Sitecore\Foundation\Auth0InSitecore\App_Config\Include\Foundation\Auth0InSitecore\` folder to an  `..\App_Config\Include\` folder corresponding to your Sitecore website and ensure that all configuration settings are specified correctly:
-   - Refer to your Auth0 application _Domain, Client ID, Client Secret, Application Login URI, Allowed Callback/Logout URLs_ properties under the _Settings_ tab and the back-end API for the audience to set the right values in `Foundation.Identity.config`;
+   - Refer to your Auth0 application _Domain, Client ID, Client Secret, Application Login URI, Allowed Callback/Logout URLs_ properties under the _Settings_ tab and the Auth0 API prefix for the _audience_ param expected by the Auth0 authorisation request to set the right values for config settings declared in `Foundation.Identity.config`;
    - Map properties, claims and roles in line with your specific profile attributes and user roles between Auth0 Users and Sitecore User Profiles in `Foundation.Auth0InSitecore.config`;
-5. Implement your project specific Login, Logout and other My Account related components, see some examples in the attached _Renderings_ Sitecore package; for instance, call `Sitecore.Context.User.IsAuthenticated` method to check whether a user is authenticated or not and `Sitecore.Context.User.Profile.FullName` to get a value of a Name property;
+5. Implement your project specific Login, Logout and other My Account related components, see some examples in the attached _Renderings_ Sitecore package; for instance, call `Sitecore.Context.User.IsAuthenticated` method to check whether a user is authenticated or not and `Sitecore.Context.User.Profile.FullName` to get a value of a _Name_ property;
-6. Add your Login/Logout components to pages that are in the authentication scope, for ease you can place them in the Page Layout or Sub Layout;
+6. Add your Login/Logout components to pages that are in the authentication scope, for ease you can place them in the Page Layout;
 7. All is ready and now you can try to authenticate in your Sitecore website with Auth0 accounts.
 Enjoy!